The LSAT Writing Sample

 The LSAT Writing Sample and Law School Admissions

-Although the LSAT Writing sample is unscored by LSAC, law schools receive and review copies of student essays.
-LSAC surveys indicate that essays are important to law school admissions committees and helpful to the screening process.
-Many institutions explicitly list strong writing skills (as reflected in the LSAT Writing sample) among their admission requirements, and some schools have even created Writing sample scoring systems of their own.
-With the introduction of the digital LSAT in 2019, essays are now typed and therefore easier for admissions officers to read, making it much more likely that student Writing samples will receive close scrutiny.
-In sum, it is in all students' best interest to prepare adequately for the LSAT Writing assessment and to make every effort to write the best possible essay.
+With the introduction of the digital LSAT in 2019, essays are now typed and therefore easier for admissions officers to read, making it much more likely that Writing samples will receive close scrutiny.
+In sum, it is in all students' best interest to adequately prepare for the LSAT Argumentative Writing task and make every effort to write the best possible essay.

-LSAT Writing Sample Test Security and Privacy for Remote Test-Takers
+LSAT Writing Sample Test Security and Privacy for Remote Test Takers

-Students are allowed to use their own computers to complete the LSAT Writing sample remotely, but LSAC has implemented a number of security features.
-Student computers must be approved in advance, and they must be able to accommodate the proctoring technology.
-This technology allows proctors to see the student's computer screen, monitor the student himself or herself via the computer's webcam and microphone, and observe the student's written work through a secure word processor.
-All of these interactions are recorded and preserved, but these recordings are kept secure and will not be shared with third parties (LSAC records Writing assessments in case there is a need for later investigation).
-The proctoring technology automatically disables all other applications on student computers, and proctors remotely scan workspaces before the assessment to ensure that there are no other persons or materials present.
+Proctoring technology allows proctors to see the test taker's computer screen, monitor the test taker via the computer's webcam and microphone, and observe the test taker's written work through a secure word processor.
+All these interactions are recorded and preserved, but the recordings are kept secure and are not shared with third parties.
+LSAC records Argumentative Writing assessments only in case there is a need for later investigation.
+The proctoring technology automatically disables all other applications on computers, and proctors remotely scan workspaces before the assessment to ensure that there are no other persons or prohibited materials present.

 LSAT Writing Sample Fees